flowck/blog.changani.me/source/_posts/programming/go/introduction-to-software-testing-in-golang.md

 ---
-title: Introduction to Software Testing in GoLang
+title: Notes - Introduction to Software Testing in Go
 date: 2022-06-10 21:30:00
 metatags: golang
-description: Notest about setting up a test suit in GoLang
+description: Notes on setting up a test suit in Go
 cover: "posts/golang.png"
 ---